Rabbit-Free Brunswick Stew

 Well, since my squirrel slingshot is broken**, I decided to go with the least authentic or expected Brunswick stew meat, the one with the label of sometimes prefacing it; the low meat on the Brunswick totem pole; Beef.
 However, not just any cut of beef; short ribs, a marbled cut on the bone that morphs into amazing bites of succulent and tender heaven when slowly braised.

-I started by cutting the meat from the bone into bite sized chunks, then using the short rib bones, first roasted then cracked, along with all the veggie scraps, to make a beautiful, rich, 4-hour long simmered beef bone stock.
-I omitted the beans and celery from the recipe, instead adding parsnips, cremini mushrooms, and some fresh herbs like thyme and sage.
+I started by cutting the meat from the bone into bite sized chunks, then using the short rib bones, first roasted under the broiler, then simmered with vegetables and herbs to make a beautiful, rich, 8 to 12-hour long simmered beef bone stock.
+I omitted the beans from the recipe, and added parsnips, cremini mushrooms, and some fresh herbs like thyme and parsley.
 I also used cut up grape tomatoes in lieu of the larger whole tomatoes (less liquid = an overly chunky stewie) and kept some of the corn on the cob, sliced into disks.
 The latter was mostly for presentation because, well, unless you eat cob (or like to crack your teeth or break your jaw), it’s pretty impossible to stick a fork in it, and the small round makes for difficult cob cleaning nibbles.
 It is possible, albeit awkward!

 I found these cheesy 70’s looking things in a box in my parent’s attic.
 Probably not the best or prettiest choice to photograph and serve this stew in.
 A What was I thinking?
 MOMENT.